-Why do we pay extra attention to difficult social moments?
-We see an important opportunity in conflicts and differences between the members of a group: they shed light on ignored values, untapped creative potential, and can orient us towards what matters.
-Instead of catastrophe or all-or-nothing dynamics (we go my way or I am done here), conflict can create space for unfulfilled needs and lead us into forms of working together that are more enjoyable and fruitful for everyone involved.
+Why pay extra attention to difficult social moments?
+The playful academic (Katrin, Pedro, Annika) sees an important opportunity in conflicts and differences between the members of a group: they can shed light on ignored values, tap creative potential, and orient us towards what matters.
+Instead of catastrophe or all-or-nothing dynamics (‘we go my way or I am done here‘), conflict can create space for what is needed and lead us into forms of working together that are more enjoyable and fruitful for everyone involved.

-- SOCIAL MOMENT #1: tension arises (for you) with how things are going, or the group can’t relax into working together
+- SOCIAL MOMENT #1: tension arises – the group can’t relax into working together.

-- SOCIAL MOMENT #2: alienation – we somehow lost track of why we are in this together anyhow
+- SOCIAL MOMENT #3: alienation – we lost track of why we are in this together, anyhow.

-- SOCIAL MOMENT #3: there seems to be no way out of a situation
+- SOCIAL MOMENT #4: deadlock – there seems to be no way out of a situation.

 - SOCIAL MOMENT #5: time to decide – we are at an important crossroad and want to learn from the resistance present in any one of the group.